chesslablab/website/docs/installation.md

 cp assets/env.example.js assets/env.js
 ```

+Update the `env.js` file to your specific needs.
 Make sure to have installed the `fullchain.pem` and `privkey.pem` files into the `docker/nginx/ssl` folder, and run the Docker containers in detached mode in the background:

 ```txt
 docker compose -f docker-compose.default.yml up -d